 The quartet was at first tutored by the members of the Camerata Quartet.
 They then studied with the Artemis Quartet at the Universität der Künste in Berlin and Queen Elisabeth Music Chapel in Brussels.
 Meccore String Quartet further developed their skills with Günter Pichler (Alban Berg Quartet) at Escuela Superior de Música Reina Sofía in Madrid.
 An important event in the artistic life of the quartet was their participation in the course on interpretation of Ludwig van Beethoven’s music held by Alfred Brendel.

 Since 2010 Meccore String Quartet has been hosting in Poznań the International Chamber Music Festival „Quarto Mondi”, featuring top quartets from all over the world.

-The members of Meccore are also active in the pedagogical field, leading chamber music and violin classes at Fryderyk Chopin University of Music in Warsaw and Ignacy Jan Paderewski Academy of Music in Poznań.
+The members of Meccore are also active in the pedagogical field, leading chamber music and individual instrumental classes at the Fryderyk Chopin University of Music in Warsaw.